Pokémon (TV series): Airing and production

-Pokémon was originally licensed in the United States by 4Kids Entertainment, who produced a localized English adaptation that was syndicated by The Summit Media Group.
+Pokémon was originally licensed in the United States by 4Kids Entertainment, which produced a localized English adaptation that was syndicated by The Summit Media Group.
 The localized version premiered in first run syndication on September 8, 1998, twenty days before the North American release of Pokémon Red and Blue.
 Pokémon was distributed on VHS and DVD by Pioneer Entertainment and Viz Video, which sold 25 million units of the series in 2000.
-Following the eighth season in 2005, the series' dub production was taken over by The Pokémon Company.
-Beginning with twelfth film, Arceus and the Jewel of Life, DuArt Film and Video became the production studio, which lasted until the twenty-second season.
+Following the eighth season in 2006, the series' dub production was taken over by The Pokémon Company.
+Beginning with twelfth film, 2009's Arceus and the Jewel of Life, DuArt Film and Video took over as the lead production studio, which lasted until the twenty-second season in 2018.

-OLM, Inc. served as producer.
-Until episode 259 (episode 262 in Japan), during the fifth season, the series was animated using cel animation.
+OLM, Inc. handles animation production.
+Until episode 259 (episode 262 in Japan), during the fifth season in 2002, the series was animated using cel animation.
 Beginning with episode 260 (episode 263 in Japan), titled "Here's Lookin' at You Elekid!", all subsequent seasons are digitally animated.

-In a 2018 interview, the creators of Detective Pikachu, which features a talking Pikachu, revealed that the original intention for the anime was to have the Pokémon talk, but OLM, Inc. was unable to come up with a concept that Game Freak were accepting of.
+In a 2018 interview, the creators of Detective Pikachu, which features a talking Pikachu, revealed that the original intention for the anime was to have the Pokémon talk, but OLM, Inc. was unable to come up with a concept that Game Freak, developer of the mainline games, were accepting of.

 The following table lists the annual content revenue from Pokémon anime media in Japan, as reported by market research firm Hakuhodo.

 Streaming and digital

 Pokémon is currently available for streaming on Netflix in 216 regions and countries with different dubs and subtitles; all countries have at least English audio.
-Pokémon was globally one of the most widely watched shows on Netflix, as of 2016.
-It is also available on Hulu (in the United States and Japan), and Amazon Prime Video (in the United States, United Kingdom, Japan, Germany, and Austria).
-From when the series made its home on Disney XD, as much as every in-circulation episode was available on Watch Disney XD and later DisneyNOW in the United States until February 2022.
-Netflix removed the Sun & Moon series, I Choose You!, and The Power of Us at the end of March 2022, leaving only the first season and the seasons and movies they exclusively released.
-Content is also available on the Pokémon TV app and website.
+Pokémon is globally one of the most widely watched shows on Netflix, as of 2016.
+It is also available on Hulu (in the United States and Japan), Amazon Prime Video (in the United States), and Jiohotstar (in India).
+From when the series made began airing on Disney XD, as much as every in-circulation episode was available on Watch Disney XD and later DisneyNOW in the United States until February 2022.
+Netflix removed the Sun & Moon series, I Choose You!, and The Power of Us at the end of March 2022, leaving only the first season and the seasons and movies released exclusively to the platform.
+Content was also available on the Pokémon TV app and website until January 2024, when it was shut down.
+Starting on December 6, 2024, episodes begin to be uploaded on the Pokémon TV YouTube channel every Sunday, Monday, Wednesday, Friday, and Saturday.